openbullet/CaptchaSharp/README.md

 3. Run the tests (one at a time, to avoid overloading the service and overspending).
 4. If you need to test a captcha on a specific website, you can edit the `ServiceTests` class and change the parameters as you need.

-## SolverTester
-In addition, the solution also includes a WPF based solver that can be used to quickly test most of the features of the library to see if the methods work properly.

 ## What needs to be improved
 - Use C# anonymous types or `JObject` for the `AntiCaptchaSolver` instead of a million classes!
 - Implement better exception handling, for example when there is zero balance or when a solver method returns a bad authentication, they will currently fall in the generic `TaskCreationException` type.